 Writing a blog doesn’t mean you suddenly have to become a leading authority on something outside of your business area.
 For instance, no one would expect you to write a blog about cars if you’re an online clothing retailer.
-The point is, you know your particular field of business and this is something you can blog about with confidence.
+The point is, only you know your field of business, and this is something you can feel confident enough to blog about with confidence.

 Pay Per Click (PPC)

-Google dominates the world of search engines which makes Google AdWords the biggest ad platform in the UK for PPC marketing.
-AdWords lets you target customers by keywords, location, demographics and behaviour.
+Google dominates the world of search engines which makes Google Ads the biggest ad platform in the UK for PPC marketing.
+Google Ads lets you target customers by keywords, location, demographics, and behaviour.
 Depending on the type of campaign you choose your ads could pop up in Google search results, on Google apps and partner sites, and on third party websites visited by your target market via the Google Display Network.

 Facebook is still the king of social media and represents a great advertising space for small businesses.
 Facebook Ads allow you to reach specific audiences based on their location, demographics, interests, behaviour, and connections.
 This means you can target people which are likely to be interested in your product or service regardless of whether they’ve searched for you.

-Facebook Ads can be a really cost effective way of reaching a huge audience.
-Just ask Newport business, Fit My Floor, which spends on average £150 per month to reach more than 100,000 people, and generates 34% of its sales via Facebook Ads.
-As with Google AdWords Facebook Ads give you access to analytics so you can measure how well your ads are performing and allocate spend accordingly.
+Facebook Ads can be a really cost-effective way of reaching a huge audience.
+Just ask Anglesey-based luxury glamping business Wonderfully Wild.
+Facebook Ads drove expansion for the business, and they got some of their best results from spending just £1 per day for 90 days on their campaigns.
+As with Google Ads, Facebook gives you access to analytics so you can measure how well your ads are performing and allocate spend accordingly.

 Google My Business

 Over half of all of Google searches are now done via mobile with one-third of these related to location.
 Surprisingly though, many businesses haven’t added or claimed their local business listing on Google.
 Why do you need one?
 In short, to make it easier for customers to find you instead of your competitors.